dymmond/esmerald/docs/en/docs/configurations/template.md

 Simply return `Template` (of esmerald) not `TemplateResponse` with a `name` parameter pointing to the relative path of the template.
 You can pass extra data via setting the `context` parameter to a dictionary containing the extra data.

+To select the return type (txt, html) you need to name the files: `foo.html.jinja`.